Lessons to Mitigate Risk Within Your Operations

 The better you get at uncovering the details contained within your problems, the more options you’ll have to mitigate risk.
 The objective isn’t to add as much detail as possible.
 Instead, it is to only add as much as you need to meet your organization’s operational goals.

-Our Cause Mapping® method is a simple application of the cause-and-effect principle to reveal a system of causes within an incident.
+Cause Mapping® root cause analysis is a simple application of the cause-and-effect principle to reveal a system of causes within an incident.
 By identifying these causes, you can take steps to mitigate risk, no matter how complex the problem.

 Downloads and Short Courses Can Help